aka: Dada Horror

 - "The Deadly Assassin" involves the Doctor being sent into a computer nightmare based on common bad dreams strung together with no narrative coherence in a dreamlike manner — a surgeon with a giant syringe about to inject him full of blood while he's paralyzed, a soldier leading a horse wearing a gas mask, and sudden falling being just three things.

 - "The Doctor's Wife" has the characters landing on an extra-dimensional junkyard asteroid… that turns out to be an Eldritch Abomination that devours TARDISes.
-Among this entity's minions are a sinister Cthulhumanoid and a ragged man and a woman made from dead Time Lord body parts woven together.
+Among this entity's minions are a sinister Cthulhumanoid and a ragged man and woman made from dead Time Lord body parts woven together.
 Eventually, the Eldritch Abomination hijacks the Doctor's TARDIS and tries to escape into our dimension and wreak havoc.

 - Tim & Eric's Bedtime Stories abandons the Surreal Humor of previous Tim & Eric creations for this, featuring a world where toes are removed by scissors as often as tonsils are taken out.